ECCC-MSC/open-data/README.md

 ## Update workflow

 1. Sync your fork
- * In a Terminal, while in your `dps` fork directory, update your local code with the source:
+ * In a Terminal, while in your `dps` fork directory, update your local code with the dps source:
  * `git pull upstream master`
 2. Create and switch to a 'branch' where you'll make your changes
  * `git checkout -b mybranchname` , where 'mybranchname' should be refer to the changes at stake, examples: 'fix for issue #123', 'gdps-doc-fix'